LigiaCPassamani/LigiaCPassamani/README.md

 - 👋 Hi, I’m @LigiaCPassamani, also know as Lígia Chiarelo Passamani
 - 👀 I’m interested in Back-end
-- 🌱 I’m currently learning Tecnologia em Sistemas para Internet
+- 🌱 I’m currently specializing in Metodologias Ágeis
 - 💞️ I’m looking to collaborate in examples of code
 - 📫 How to reach me --
         Phone number = (54) 981003580 --